genesiscommunitysuccess/docs/docs/platform-reference/external-systems/external-systems.md

   Follow this link to know more about [streamer-client](/platform-reference/external-systems/streamer-client)
 * A **gateway** is a message routing service that connects to an external service.
 For example, a Fix gateway uses the FIX protocol to connect to exchanges or other trading hubs.

-Having a separate streamer and streamer client enables us to use a single streamer to serve multiple clients that perform different activities.
+Having a separate streamer and streamer client enables you to use a single streamer to serve multiple clients that perform different activities.

 For example, you could have two separate streamer clients listening to streamer A: